kfickel/mvp-starter/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
   "Before, I was so overwhelmed by all the choices I had to make to choose a recipe.
-With RecipeMe, there are a few options, but I know they will all be good.
+With RecipeMe, there are a few options, but I know they will all be great.
 All I need to type in is an ingredient and I know RecipeMe will provide me with a delicious recipe." - customer John Smith

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.